Readiness Action Plan

 - To facilitate readiness and the rapid deployment of forces, eight NATO Force Integration Units (NFIUs) - which are small headquarters - were established in Central and Eastern Europe.
 Headquarters for the Multinational Corps Northeast in Szczecin, Poland and the Multinational Division Southeast in Bucharest, Romania were also established.
 In addition, a standing joint logistics support group headquarters was set up.

-- At the 2016 Warsaw Summit, Allies welcomed the implementation of the RAP and agreed to further strengthen the Alliance’s deterrence and defence posture with an enhanced forward presence in the eastern and southeast part of Alliance territory and a framework for NATO’s adaptation in response to growing challenges and threats emanating from the south.
+- At the 2016 Warsaw Summit, Allies welcomed the implementation of the RAP and agreed that its assurance and adaptation measures will continue to form the baseline of the Alliance’s posture.
+Allies also agreed to further strengthen the Alliance’s deterrence and defence posture, including by establishing aa forward presence in the eastern and southeast part of Alliance territory and a framework for NATO’s adaptation in response to growing challenges and threats emanating from the south.

 More background information

-To provide assurance at sea, NATO deploys a number of multinational maritime forces such as a Standing NATO Mine Counter-Measures Group patrolling the Baltic Sea and the Eastern Mediterranean, and an enlarged Standing NATO Maritime Group conducting maritime assurance measures in addition to counter-terrorism patrols.
+To provide assurance at sea, NATO deploys a number of multinational maritime forces such as two Standing NATO Mine Countermeasures Groups patrolling the Baltic Sea and the Eastern Mediterranean, and an enlarged Standing NATO Maritime Group conducting maritime assurance measures in addition to counter-terrorism patrols.

 NATO has increased the number of exercises it organises.
 Military exercises provide important opportunities to improve the ability of Allies and partners to work together and are a valuable demonstration of NATO's readiness to respond to potential threats.
-These exercises take place on land, at sea and in the air with scenarios based on collective defence and crisis management.
+These exercises take place on land, at sea, in the air and in cyberspace with scenarios based on collective defence and crisis management.

 Assurance measures are flexible and scalable in response to the evolving security situation, and are kept under annual review by the North Atlantic Council – NATO’s principal political decision-making body.